madetech/handbook/guides/process/support/epics.md

 To complete planning, you should ensure that:

+- [ ] You've had a spoken conversation with the customer
 - [ ] You've [Popped the Why Stack](http://www.mattblodgett.com/2009/01/pop-stack.html) to ensure you understand what commercial goal the customer is trying to solve
 - [ ] You've created a new Trello board for that epic of work, breaking down the high level deliverables
 - [ ] You've given the customer an indication of when we're planning to kick off that piece of work